LifeScopeLabs/lifescopelabs.github.io/md/lifescope-voice.md

 		- "Tell me about [Person Name] and I"
 	- Voice Response
 		- "28 Events match your saved search"
+		- "Today's List of events.
+You received a message from Jane at 5:44 pm saying...."
 - Deep Voice Search
 	- **MVP**: Structured search terms (who, what, when, where, why)
 	- Natural Language Processing.